Alexa ACV & ARR - Difference & How They Influence Your Business Growth

 Calculating ACV

-Suppose a customer has signed a five-year annual subscription contract where the total value of the contract is at $2500.
+Suppose a customer has signed a five-year annual subscription contract where the total value of the contract is $2500.
 The ACV calculation will be:

 ACV= $2500/ 5 = $500